Back to C19032

 Sub-head 4aiv/4biv: Graduate start-ups

 Graduate and undergraduate start-ups can be recorded under this Sub-head.
-Start-ups should only be included where there has been formal business/enterprise support from the HEP.
+This should include all new businesses started by recent graduates from the reporting HEP (within two years) regardless of where any IP resides, but only where there has been formal business/enterprise support from the HE provider.

 Start-ups can have any enterprise structure (for example not for profit, partnership or sole trader) and use any business model but there must be some form of registration (for example with HMRC) before they can be included in the record.